UpekshaIndeewari/Spatial-Database-Design-and-Query-Optimization-using-PostgreSQL-PostGIS-ArcGIS-Pro/README.md

 1. SQL Files: Scripts for creating and managing database and tables.
 2. Text Files:Scripts for creating and managing database and tables and data for each tables.
 3. CSV Files: Data files used for importing information into the database.
-4. Project Report: PDF documents describe the details of the project